dzeke/ColoradoRiverCoding/README.md

-# Colorado River Futures - Code Projects
+# Colorado River Coding

 Small and bigger coding efforts in support of work on the Colorado River.
-Some of the figures generated appear in papers on the Colorado River Futures project website (https://qcnr.usu.edu/coloradoriver/futures)

 All coding efforts in R Studio.